The Volumes step of the wizard is available if you have chosen to create a volume-level backup.

 - Select the Show system and hidden volumes check box at the bottom of the window.
 In the Objects to backup list, select the System Reserved check box.

 With this option enabled, Veeam Agent for Microsoft Windows will include in the backup scope the Microsoft Windows system partition and boot partition of your computer.
-For GPT disks on Microsoft Windows 8, 8.1, 10, 2012, 2012 R2 and 2016, Veeam Agent will additionally back up the recovery partition.
+For GPT disks on Microsoft Windows 8.1, 10, 2012, 2012 R2, 2016 and 2019, Veeam Agent will additionally back up the recovery partition.
 To learn more, see System State Data Backup.

 When you include a system volume in the backup, Veeam Agent automatically includes the System Reserved/UEFI or other system partitions in the backup too.
 If you do not want to back up the system state data, you can clear the System Reserved check box.
 However, in this case Veeam Agent does not guarantee that the OS will boot properly when you attempt to recover from such backup.
 To learn more, see System State Data Backup.